squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 ## Customization

+If you want to load fonts from other destinations or don't want to use Google Fonts for [data privacy][5] reasons, e.g. _due to GDPR_, you may customize font loading as described below.

+### Disable font loading

 [:octicons-file-code-24: Source][2] ·
-:octicons-mortar-board-24: Difficulty: easy
+:octicons-mortar-board-24: Difficulty: _none_

-If you want to load fonts from other destinations or don't want to use Google Fonts for [data privacy][5] reasons, e.g. _due to GDPR_, add the following lines to `mkdocs.yml`:
+If you want to prevent typefaces from being loaded from Google Fonts and fall back to system fonts, add the following lines to `mkdocs.yml`:

 ``` yaml
 theme:
   font: false
 ```

+### Additional fonts

+[:octicons-file-code-24: Source][2] ·
+:octicons-mortar-board-24: Difficulty: _easy_

-This will prevent typefaces from being loaded from Google Fonts.
-As a fallback, common system fonts will be used automatically.
-Additionally, if you want to load a font from another destination, you may either follow the guide on [theme extension][6] and [override the `fonts` block][7] with a `style` tag, or use an [additional stylesheet][8] to add the necessary `@font-face` definition:
+If you want to load an (additional) font from another destination, or override the fallback font, you can use an [additional stylesheet][8] to add the corresponding `@font-face` definition:

 ``` css
 @font-face {